Security for VPNs with IPsec Configuration Guide, Cisco IOS XE Release 3S

 DVTIs can provide highly secure and scalable connectivity for remote-access VPNs.
 The DVTI technology replaces dynamic crypto maps and the dynamic hub-and-spoke method for establishing tunnels.

-Because DVTIs function like any other real interface, you can apply QoS, firewall, and other security services as soon as the tunnel is active.
+DVTIs function like any other real interface, so you can apply QoS, firewall, or other security services as soon as the tunnel is active.
 QoS features can be used to improve the performance of various applications across the network.
-Any combination of QoS features offered in Cisco IOS XE software can be used to support voice, video, or data applications.
+Any combination of QoS features offered in Cisco IOS software can be used to support voice, video, or data applications.

 DVTIs provide efficiency in the use of IP addresses and provide secure connectivity.
 DVTIs allow dynamically downloadable per-group and per-user policies to be configured on a RADIUS server.
-The per-group or per-user definition can be created using extended authentication (Xauth) User or Unity groups or it can be derived from a certificate.
+The per-group or per-user definition can be created using an extended authentication (Xauth) User or Unity group, or can be derived from a certificate.
 DVTIs are standards based, so interoperability in a multiple-vendor environment is supported.
 IPsec DVTIs allow you to create highly secure connectivity for remote access VPNs and can be combined with Cisco Architecture for Voice, Video, and Integrated Data (AVVID) to deliver converged voice, video, and data over IP networks.
-The DVTI simplifies VPN routing and forwarding (VRF)-aware IPsec deployment.
+The DVTI simplifies VPN routing and forwarding- (VRF-) aware IPsec deployment.
 The VRF is configured on the interface.

 A DVTI requires minimal configuration on the router.
 A single virtual template can be configured and cloned.